Brendon O'Connor: The elephant in the City of Stadiums

 Comment | Coronavirus travel bans are discrimination

 To break even over three years, it seems the trust would need 18 concerts at $1m profit per concert.
 Risky bet.
 I wouldn't put my money on it (although as a ratepayer I am).
-And spending big on resource consent processes, after the trust's failed attempt to stage a 2019 Phil Collins, is curious.
+Last week the trust informed the council it has already spent about $600,000 on resource consents for concerts and it expects to spend another $300,000.

 The elephant in the city of stadiums is that the trust operates a flawed business model.